 What is Nickel Silver (Definition and Meaning)?
 Why is it Called “German Silver”?

 Nickel silver has a silvery appearance but doesn’t contain any true silver.
-It’s used as a cheap substitute for real silver, including jewelry, flatware, musical instruments, decorative items, and as a base metal for silver plating.
+It’s used as a cheap silver substitute, including in jewelry, flatware, musical instruments, decorative items, and as a base metal for silver plating.

 Is Nickel Silver Magnetic?

 No, nickel silver isn’t magnetic.
-It’s diamagnetic, the same as real silver is diamagnetic.
+It’s diamagnetic just like real silver is diamagnetic.

-Nickel silver isn’t magnetic because at least 80% of the alloy consist of copper and zinc, both diamagnetic metals.
+Nickel silver isn’t magnetic because at least 80% of this alloy consists of copper and zinc, two diamagnetic base metals.

-The remaining 20% is nickel and nickel is a ferromagnetic metal.
+Nickel makes up the remaining 20% and nickel is a ferromagnetic metal.
 Moreover, 20% of nickel isn’t enough to significantly magnetize nickel silver.

-Nickel silver is allergenic because it doesn’t contain real silver (true silver is hypoallergenic) but contains 3 metals which are all known triggers for people with metal sensitivities.
+Nickel silver is allergenic because it doesn’t contain real silver (true silver is hypoallergenic), but contains 3 known trigger metals metals for people with metal sensitivities.

-Copper, zinc and especially nickel are known to cause skin dermatitis and these three metals make up the nickel silver alloy.
+Copper, zinc and especially nickel cause skin dermatitis in sensitive people and these three metals make up the nickel silver alloy.

 Is There Bullion Made From Nickel Silver?

 No, there’s no bullion made from nickel silver.
-Nickel silver don’t contain real silver and have never been used to create coins and bars for investors.
+Nickel silver doesn’t contain real silver and has never been used to create coins and bars for investors.

 The silver bullion you can include in your IRA account is called IRA-eligible silver.